s-polly/foundry-samples/infrastructure/infrastructure-setup-bicep/18-managed-virtual-network-preview/README.md

 1. **Register Resource Providers**

    Make sure you have an active Azure subscription that allows registering resource providers.
-For example, subnet delegation requires the Microsoft.App provider to be registered in your subscription.
 If it's not already registered, run the commands below:

    ```bash
    az provider register --namespace 'Microsoft.KeyVault'